anchore/syft/README.md

     # don't include space indention and newlines (same as jq -c)
     compact: false

-    # escape causes '<', '>', and '&' to be escaped in output
-    escape-html: false

     # transform any syft-json output to conform to an approximation of the v11.0.1 schema.
 This includes:
     # - using the package metadata type names from before v12 of the JSON schema (changed in https://github.com/anchore/syft/pull/1983)
     #